Genghis Khan

 Temüjin formally adopted the title "Genghis Khan", the meaning of which is uncertain, at an assembly in 1206.
 Carrying out reforms designed to ensure long-term stability, he transformed the Mongols' tribal structure into an integrated meritocracy dedicated to the service of the ruling family.
 After thwarting a coup attempt from a powerful shaman, Genghis began to consolidate his power.
-In 1209, he led a large-scale raid into the neighbouring Western Xia, who agreed to Mongol terms the following year.
+In 1209, he led a large-scale raid against the neighbouring Western Xia, who agreed to Mongol terms the following year.
 He then launched a campaign against the Jin dynasty, which lasted for four years and ended in 1215 with the capture of the Jin capital Zhongdu.
 His general Jebe annexed the Central Asian state of Qara Khitai in 1218.
-Genghis was provoked to invade the Khwarazmian Empire the following year by the execution of his envoys; the campaign toppled the Khwarazmian state and devastated the regions of Transoxiana and Khorasan, while Jebe and his colleague Subutai led an expedition that reached Georgia and Kievan Rus'.
-In 1227, Genghis died while subduing the rebellious Western Xia; following a two-year interregnum, his third son and heir Ögedei acceded to the throne in 1229.
+The following year, Genghis invaded the Khwarazmian Empire following the execution of his envoys; the campaign toppled the Khwarazmian state and devastated the regions of Transoxiana and Khorasan, while Jebe and his colleague Subutai led an expedition that reached Georgia and Kievan Rus'.
+In 1227, Genghis died while subduing the rebellious Western Xia.
+Following a two-year interregnum, his third son and heir Ögedei acceded to the throne in 1229.

 Genghis Khan remains a controversial figure.
 He was generous and intensely loyal to his followers, but ruthless towards his enemies.
 He welcomed advice from diverse sources in his quest for world domination, for which he believed the shamanic supreme deity Tengri had destined him.
 The Mongol army under Genghis killed millions of people, yet his conquests also facilitated unprecedented commercial and cultural exchange over a vast geographical area.
-He is remembered as a backwards, savage tyrant in Russia and the Arab world, while recent Western scholarship has begun to reassess its previous view of him as a barbarian warlord.
+He is remembered as a backward, savage tyrant in Russia and the Arab world while Western scholarship since the 1990s has begun to reassess the previous view of him as a barbarian warlord.
 He was posthumously deified in Mongolia; modern Mongolians recognise him as the founding father of their nation.